 Anticipated benefits

 Increasingly two- and three-wheeled vehicles are being prepared for the world market.
 To the extent that manufacturers are preparing substantially different models in order to meet different emission regulations and methods of measuring CO2 emission and fuel or energy consumption, testing costs and other production values are increased.
 It would be more economically efficient to have manufacturers using a similar test procedure worldwide wherever possible to prove satisfactory environmental performance before placing a product on the market.
-It is anticipated that the test procedures in this GTR will provide a common test programme for manufacturers to use in countries worldwide and thus reduce the amount of resources utilised to test vehicles.
+It is anticipated that the test procedures in this UN GTR will provide a common test programme for manufacturers to use in countries worldwide and thus reduce the amount of resources utilised to test vehicles.
 These savings will accrue not only to the manufacturers, but more importantly, to the consumers and the authorities as well.
-However, developing a test programme just to address the economic question does not completely address the mandate given when work on this GTR was first started.
+However, developing a test programme just to address the economic question does not completely address the mandate given when work on this UN GTR was first started.
 The test programme also improves the state of testing vehicles, reflects better how vehicles are used today and covers recent and near-future powertrain technologies, fuels and emission abatement technologies.

 I. Potential cost effectiveness

-At the time of writing this GTR, the data is not available to undertake a full impact assessment of the test types contained.
+At the time of writing this UN GTR, the data is not available to undertake a full impact assessment of the test types contained.
 This is in part because not all limit values have been set out and it is undecided to what level the proposed upgrade of test procedures will be accepted by Contracting Parties.
 Specific cost effectiveness values can be quite different, depending on the national or regional environmental needs and market situation.
-While there are no calculated values here, the belief of the technical group is that there are clear and significant benefits comparing to justifiable, anticipated cost increases associated with this GTR.
+While there are no calculated values here, the belief of the technical group is that there are clear and significant benefits comparing to justifiable, anticipated cost increases associated with this UN GTR.
 Finally allowing not only all two- but also three-wheeled vehicles to be tested according to a dynamic, real-world emission laboratory test-cycle will much better reflect the actual environmental performance of vehicles including pollutant emissions and energy efficiency measurement results, allowing the gap between claimed and actual, real-world environmental performance experienced by citizens to be narrowed.

-V. Specific issues on Durability GTR
+V. Specific issues on Durability UN GTR

 Categories in the scope

-The EPPR IWG discussed over several months which categories of motorcycles and mopeds – referred to as category L under the 1958 Agreement – should be included in the scope of this GTR.
+The EPPR IWG provided extensive consideration which categories of motorcycles and mopeds – referred to as L-category vehicles under the 1958 Agreement – should be included in the scope of this UN GTR.

-Japan initially proposed to refer to two-wheeled vehicles only, as a procedure existed to test them in GTR2 (Amendment 4 being limited only to two-wheeled vehicles).
-Following up on the request by India to develop a test procedure for three-wheeled vehicles, by EC and US to include also three-wheeled vehicles as already implemented in their national regulations, IMMA developed a proposal to extend the scope of GTR2 also to three-wheeled vehicles (in Amendment 5), thus opening up the possibility to extend also the scope of this GTR on durability to such categories of vehicles.
-Provided extension of GTR2 to three-wheeled vehicles, Japan could then also accept extension of this GTR to three-wheeled vehicles.
+Japan initially proposed to refer to two-wheeled vehicles only, as a procedure existed to test them in UN GTR No. 2 (Amendment 4 being limited only to two-wheeled vehicles).
+Following up on the request by India to develop a test procedure for three-wheeled vehicles and by EC and US to include also three-wheeled vehicles as already implemented in their national regulations, IMMA developed a proposal to extend the scope of UN GTR No. 2 also to three-wheeled vehicles (in Amendment 5), thus opening up the possibility to extend also the scope of this UN GTR on Durability to such categories of vehicles.
+Provided extension of UN GTR No. 2 to three-wheeled vehicles, Japan could then also accept extension of this UN GTR to three-wheeled vehicles.

-China also agreed to extend the scope of this GTR to three-wheeled vehicles.
+China also agreed to extend the scope of this UN GTR to three-wheeled vehicles.